shake76/devops-coding-challenge/README.md

 * Script your service using your configuration management and/or infrastructure-as-code tool of choice.
 * Provision the service in your AWS account.
-* Write a healthcheck script that can be run externally to periodically check if the service is up and its clock is not desynchronised by more than 1 second.
+* Write a health check script that can be run externally to periodically
 * Alter the README to contain instructions required to:
   * Provision the service.
-  * Run the healthcheck script.
+  * Run the health check script.
-* Provide us IAM credentials to login to the AWS account.
+* Provide us IAM credentials to log in to the AWS account.
 If you have other resources in it make sure we can only access what is related to this test.
+*Document each step.
+*Make it easy to install

-Once done, give us access to your fork.
+*Make it Cloud provider agnostic - i.e. can we repeat this in Azure or Google Cloud Platform Once done, give us access to your fork.
 Feel free to ask questions as you go if anything is unclear, confusing, or just plain missing.

 # Extra Credit